Black Panther (soundtrack): Score

 Mihnea Manduteanu, on his website Soundtrack Dreams, praised the score as a breath of fresh air compared to previous MCU film scores.
 Highlighting the many different styles of music that Göransson combined, he stated, "I haven't heard film music quite like this.
 It's a fusion of styles and moods like no other."
 He concluded that where the film is a game-changer for the industry, the score is a game-changer for MCU soundtracks.
-Filmtracks.com's Christian Clemmenson gave the score four stars out of five, calling it "one of the most striking and potentially dizzying scores of this generation," with Göransson generally succeeding in combining the various elements of his music.
-Clemmenson praised the use of percussion and vocals in the score, and called it thematically "quite well developed"—in particular, Clemmenson praised the main fanfare as "an easily identifiable theme to combat all the other elements of the score, not to mention" Lamar's soundtrack.
+Filmtracks.com's Christian Clemmensen gave the score four stars out of five, calling it "one of the most striking and potentially dizzying scores of this generation," with Göransson generally succeeding in combining the various elements of his music.
+Clemmensen praised the use of percussion and vocals in the score, and called it thematically "quite well developed"—in particular, Clemmensen praised the main fanfare as "an easily identifiable theme to combat all the other elements of the score, not to mention" Lamar's soundtrack.
 Still, he thought the best work in the score was Killmonger's theme, which provides "the score's most heartfelt expressions."
-Conversely, Clemmenson felt passages featuring the Jabari theme were "intellectually interesting but ... borderline intolerable," and was also disappointed in some of the general electronic elements used.
+Conversely, Clemmensen felt passages featuring the Jabari theme were "intellectually interesting but ... borderline intolerable," and was also disappointed in some of the general electronic elements used.
 He added that the album "definitely needs some trimming," but overall compared the score to Mark Mothersbaugh's for Thor: Ragnarok in being "another fantastic diversion from the norm in the Marvel Cinematic Universe without sacrificing the genre's core necessities."